Exodus 20:15 simply and bluntly commands everybody on earth: "You shall not steal."

 Leviticus 25:8-10 And you shall number seven sabbaths of years unto you, seven times seven years; and the space of the seven sabbaths of years shall be unto you forty and nine years.
 Then shall you cause the trumpet of the jubilee to sound on the tenth day of the seventh month, in the day of atonement shall you make the trumpet sound throughout all your land.
 And you shall hallow the fiftieth year, and proclaim liberty throughout all the land unto all the inhabitants thereof: it shall be a jubilee unto you; and you shall return every man unto his possession, and you shall return every man unto his family.

 These verses define when a Jubilee year occurs.
 This law covers the restoration of land, and therefore the potential to have wealth, to the original family owners that had been lost because of misfortune or mismanagement.
-It does give the original family the ability to once again accumulate wealth through disciplines worked.
+It does give the original family the ability to once again accumulate wealth through disciplined work.
 In other words, a family would never lose any of their opportunity to accumulate wealth anymore than, at most, 50 years.
 If they lost it 25 years in between the two, then they would lose it only for 25 years, and it would be restored to that family once again.

 Leviticus 27:16 And if a man shall sanctify [devote] unto the LORD some part of a field of his possession, then your estimation shall be according to the seed thereof: an homer of barley seed shall be valued at fifty shekels of silver.